phishdoc/SPAAMS/README.md

 **data** stores data used in the pipeline.
 The user can specify other data locations explicitly in the processing scripts.

-**figures** stores figures created by SPAAMS pipeline or paper scripts.
+**output** stores figures and data exports created by the SPAAMS pipeline or paper scripts.

 **paper_scripts** stores code used to create figures for Horne et al. (*in progress*)

 **preprocessing** stores R and VBS files used for processing .raw files into Echoview exports used in the pipeline.
+Special thanks to Louise P McGarry, Ph.D, for the base scripts in this step!

 ## Using the SPAAMS Pipeline
 NOTE: Check each file to modify input/output filepaths!